Clinical Pharmacology for Xermelo

 Food Effect

 Administration of a single 500 mg dose of Xermelo (twice the recommended dose) with food resulted in higher exposure to both telotristat ethyl and telotristat.
 The systemic exposure to telotristat ethyl, was significantly increased following administration with a high-fat meal, with Cmax, and AUC0-inf being 112%, and 264% higher, respectively compared to the fasted state.
-Following administration of a single 500 mg dose of telotristat ethyl under the fed conditions in healthy subjects, the mean Cmax and AUC0-inf were 10.5 ng/mL and 21.6 ng•hr/mL, respectively for telotristat ethyl.
+Following administration of a single 500 mg dose of telotristat ethyl under fed conditions in healthy subjects, the mean Cmax and AUC0-inf were 10.5 ng/mL and 21.6 ng•hr/mL, respectively for telotristat ethyl.
 The Cmax and AUC0-inf values for telotristat were also increased by 47% and 33%, respectively, with a high-fat meal compared to the fasted state.
-The mean Cmax and AUC0-inf were 908 ng/mL and 2980 ng•hr/mL, respectively for telotristat under the fed condition. [see DOSAGE AND ADMINISTRATION].
+The mean Cmax and AUC0-inf were 908 ng/mL and 2980 ng•hr/mL, respectively for telotristat under fed conditions [see DOSAGE AND ADMINISTRATION].

 Distribution